cinnData/DataSci/4. Basic stats in Pandas/README.md

 * `sep` specifies the column separator.
 The default is `sep=','`, but CSV files created with Excel may need `sep=';'`.

 * `header` and `names` specify the row where the data start and the column names.
 The default is `header=0, names=None`, which makes Pandas start reading from the first row and take it as the column names.
-When the data come without names, you can use {`header=0, names=namelist` to provide a list of names.
+When the data come without names, you can use {`header=None, names=namelist` to provide a list of names.
 With a positive value for `header`, you can skip some rows.

 * `index_col` specifies a column that you wish to use as the index, if that is the case.
 The default is `index_col=None`.
 If the index comes in the first column, you use `index_col=0`.